-This former Qatar international is considered one of the best defenders the Maroons have ever had.
-Adel Khamis represented Qatar in the 1992 Arabian Gulf Cup, helping them to claim the trophy for the first time.
+Former national player Khamis is considered one of the best defenders the Maroons have ever had.
+Khamis represented Qatar in the 1992 Arabian Gulf Cup, helping them to claim the trophy for the ﬁrst time.

 'I played for the great nation of Qatar for many years, but I never imagined that my beloved country would become a host nation for our sport's greatest event.
 Words cannot express my pride, joy and excitement to become a part of this incredible story.'

-Goalkeeper Khalil was a Qatari hero in the 1992 Arabian Gulf Cup.
-With only one goal conceded throughout the tournament, he was awarded the golden glove award.
+Goalkeeper Khalil was a hero for Qatar during their 1992 Arabian Gulf Cup victory.
+With only one goal conceded throughout the tournament, he won the golden glove award.

 'Representing Qatar at the Olympic Games was an experience I will never forget.
 I am incredibly proud to become part of the SC ambassador family for the World Cup.
 I'm looking forward to the next few years, which promise to be an exciting time for us all.'

-Omani Al-Habsi's career spans more than 18 years, during which he's represented Bolton, Wigan, Brighton, Reading and currently West Bromwich, in England.
-He's played more than 350 matches, 100 internationals and became the first Arab player to win the FA Cup.
+Omani Al Habsi's career spans more than 18 years, during which he's represented Bolton Wanderers, Wigan Athletic, Brighton & Hove Albion, Reading and, currently, West Bromwich Albion, in England.
+He's played more than 350 matches, 100 internationals and became the ﬁrst Arab player to win the English FA Cup in 2013.

 'The SC is doing the tremendous job of preparing Qatar to host the World Cup.
 I represented Qatar for many years and becoming an ambassador is a proud moment for me.
 I'm delighted to be involved with what promises to be its greatest moment.'

-Al Ahly and Egypt legend Aboutrika has a full trophy cabinet, having won seven league titles, the Africa Cup of Nations (twice), the CAF Champions League (five times) and many other competitions.
-He has been a sports analyst at beIN SPORTS since the FIFA World Cup 2014™.
+Al Ahly and Egypt legend Aboutrika has a full trophy cabinet, having won seven league titles, the Africa Cup of Nations (twice), the CAF Champions League (ﬁve times) and many other competitions.
+He has been an analyst with beIN SPORTS since the FIFA World Cup 2014™.

 'The first World Cup to come to the MENA region is special for all of us.
-I look forward to working closely with the SC over the coming years and, of course, to witnessing the first World Cup in the Arab world in 2022.'
+I look forward to working closely with the [local organising committee] over the coming years and, of course, to witnessing the first World Cup in the Arab world in 2022.'

 Mohammed Saadon Al Kuwari

-Known as Al-Sinyari, he's considered one of the best Qatari and Arab players of all time.
-A two-time winner of the Arabian Gulf Cup, he was top scorer and player of the tournament in 1992 and totted up 34 goals for Qatar.
+Known as Al Sinyari, Mubarak Mostafa is considered one of the best Qatari and Arab players of all time.
+A two-time winner of the Arabian Gulf Cup, he was top scorer and player of the tournament in 1992 and struck 34 goals for Qatar.

-'I'm immensely proud to officially become part of Qatar's World Cup project.
+''I'm immensely proud to officially become part of the Qatar Legacy Ambassador programme.
 When I played for the national team, I could never have dreamt this would be possible – so taking part now feels even more special.'

 'I'm certain the entire MENA region will embrace this World Cup and Qatar will prove itself to be more than a worthy host.
 Seeing the plans, preparations and effort going in to delivering this event, I have no doubt that it will be the greatest tournament yet – one I am proud to be part of.'